 Please send prayer requests to Erin.
-I will publish them in the service prayers of the people, and here, starting next week.
+I will publish them in the service prayers of the people, and here.
 Fr.
 John is on vacation from Wednesday, June 24th through Saturday, July 11th.
 In case of pastoral need, please contact Fr.
 Bob Gross.
+He will be back this Sunday, July 12.
+Fr.
+Bob will be on vacation starting this Sunday through the next two weeks.
 Thanksgivings and prayers for this coming week: